 Educational Course Highlights.

-Palaeontology, Geology, Anthropology, etc: Mentor, Dr. Leo Laporte (University of California, Santa Cruz).
+Paleontology, Geology, Anthropology, etc: Mentor, Dr. Leo Laporte (University of California, Santa Cruz).
 Mentor, Dr. Robert Sloan ((University of Minnesota), who was also my Graduate School Advisor until his retirement).
-The Fossil Record: Earth Science, 119; Advanced Palaeontology, Earth Sciences, 120; Human Origins: Anthropology 1101; Introduction to Palaeontology: Geology 5151; Vertebrate Palaeontology I: Geology 5154; Vertebrate Palaeontology II: Geology 5155; Sedimentology: Geology 5261; Geochronology/Stratigraphy: Geology 5101; Electron Microprobe: Geology 5454; Comparative Animal Physiology: Ecology, Evolution and Behavior 5156; Structural Geology: Geology 5201; Evolution: Ecology, Evolution and Behavior, 5044.
+The Fossil Record: Earth Science, 119; Advanced Paleontology, Earth Sciences, 120; Human Origins: Anthropology 1101; Introduction to Paleontology: Geology 5151; Vertebrate Paleontology I: Geology 5154; Vertebrate Paleontology II: Geology 5155; Sedimentology: Geology 5261; Geochronology/Stratigraphy: Geology 5101; Electron Microprobe: Geology 5454; Comparative Animal Physiology: Ecology, Evolution and Behavior 5156; Structural Geology: Geology 5201; Evolution: Ecology, Evolution and Behavior, 5044.